bima0302/dino-plus-movie/README.md

 - React: A JavaScript library for building user interfaces.
 - Tailwind CSS: A utility-first CSS framework for rapidly building custom user interfaces.
 - Vite: A build tool that provides fast and optimized development setup for modern web projects.
+- [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api): An API that provides movie and TV show data.

 For a complete list of dependencies, refer to the `package.json` file.